Cedar Lake, Indiana, USA

 - Statistics / Weather / Helpful Links

 Looking for Cedar Lake IN cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Historic Cedar Lake in the North Region of Indiana has figured prominently in Chicago-area resort history.
 The 794-acre natural lake was the result of a large block of glacial ice that was left when the glacier receded thousands of years ago.
 Located a few miles east of the Indiana-Illinois state line, the lake was originally called Lake of The Red Cedars for the large number of trees lining its shores.
 Now, the lake is a favored residential lake for commuters from Gary and Chicago who enjoy lake living, boating and fishing.
 The shoreline is heavily developed with increasingly upscale housing; the Cedar Lake community is populated by nearly 10,000 residents.
 The local yacht club is a center of community activity as is the Cedar Lake Country Club.